datarightsngo/datarights.ngo/content/cases/_index.md

 ---
-Title: "Legal Cases"
+Title: Legal Cases
-drngoClass: cover cases cover-teufelsberg content-grid
-Cover: |
+Cover: >

   Strategic litigiation is at the core of Data Rights’ actions.

   Building upon half a decade of challenging France’s surveillance and data retention laws, Data Rights will use legal actions to advance data rights and promote cybersecurity.
+drngoClass: cover cases cover-teufelsberg content-grid
 ---